 Photo Credit: Medical Expo

 A monoplace hyperbaric chamber holds just one patient at a time.
-Lying inside a clear tube, patients breathe 100% medical grade oxygen, prescribed by a physician, at a specific atmospheric pressure for a designated amount of time.
+Lying inside a clear tube, patients breathe 100% medical grade oxygen, prescribed and supervised by a physician, at a specific atmospheric pressure for a designated amount of time.
 A specially trained hyperbaric technician monitors each patient from outside the chamber during treatment at all times.

 Photo Credit: Clife

 A multiplace hyperbaric chamber holds more than one patient at a time.
 Depending on their individual needs, patients may sit in chairs or recline while receiving oxygen through face masks or hoods.
-During the treatment session, a hyperbaric technician accompanies patients into the chamber to monitor them directly or perform procedures compatible with high atmospheric pressure.
+During the treatment session, a hyperbaric technician accompanies patients into the chamber to monitor them directly, or perform procedures compatible with high atmospheric pressure.

 Photo Credit: Rehab Mart